jalpp/Liquid/README.md

 # Lise Chess Engine

-Lise is a very simple engine that runs at low depths and performs chess engine role in Discord, its part of Lichess search engine bot's repo code
+Lise is a very simple engine that runs at low depths and performs a chess engine role in Discord, it's part of the Lichess search engine bot's repo code

 ## Lise mode